rileyale001/homework01/README.md

 - aria-label and title was add to background-image so that when users put mouse of image it would show what the background image was a Horiseon marketing team and that assistive readers could tell the reader that the background image role was an image.

-- other images had alt labels added so that assistive readers would describe the image
+- other images had alt labels added so that assistive readers would describe the image.

+- span was added to the heart emoji at the footer and also a role and aria-label was assigned to describe and increase accessibility.

 ![Screenshot](./assets/images/Capture-HTML1.PNG)